pmb6tz/windows-desktop-switcher/README.md

 This may cause instability for users running older versions of Windows.
 If this is the case, [download the older DLL](https://github.com/pmb6tz/windows-desktop-switcher/blob/5289a0968179638f6e946a4cb69723510abd0d19/virtual-desktop-accessor.dll), rename it to `VirtualDesktopAccessor.dll`, and overwrite the previous DLL.

-If a future Windows Update breaks the DLL again and updating your files from this repository doesn't work, you could try [building the DLL yourself](https://github.com/Ciantic/VirtualDesktopAccessor) (given that it was since updated by its' creators).
+If a future Windows Update breaks the DLL again and updating your files from this repository doesn't work, you could try [building the DLL yourself](https://github.com/Ciantic/VirtualDesktopAccessor) (given that it was since updated by its creators).

 ## Customizing Hotkeys
 To change the key mappings, modify the `user_config.ahk` script and then run `desktop_switcher.ahk` (program will restart if it's already running).
 Note, `!` corresponds to <kbd>Alt</kbd>, `+` is <kbd>Shift</kbd>, `#` is <kbd>Win</kbd>, and `^` is <kbd>Ctrl</kbd>.
 A more detailed description of hotkeys can be found [here](https://autohotkey.com/docs/Hotkeys.htm).
 The syntax of the config file is `HOTKEY::ACTION`.
 Here are some examples of the customization options.